KyleEdwardDonaldson/Lighthouse/docs/universe/gravitational-shear.md

 # Gravitational Shear

-The fundamental force that creates and sustains the Tempest Rift, gravitational shear is the cosmic phenomenon that tears atmospheres from worlds and weaves them into storm-rivers.
+The fundamental force that creates and sustains the Rift, gravitational shear is the cosmic phenomenon that tears atmospheres from worlds and weaves them into storm-rivers.

 ## The Science

 Gravitational shear occurs when competing gravity wells create tidal forces strong enough to overcome a planet's atmospheric retention.
-Unlike simple atmospheric loss, the Tempest Rift's unique configuration creates *sustained extraction channels* that form stable rivers rather than dissipating into void.
+Unlike simple atmospheric loss, the Rift's unique configuration creates *sustained extraction channels* that form stable rivers rather than dissipating into void.

 ### The Shear Equation